 Recent Workshops: 'The Nuts And Bolts Of Podcast Production', 'Repair Cafe' (Get your stuff fixed!), Lessons in Creative Writing, 'Protecting Your Digital Privacy' ...and more!

 Recent Courses: Microsoft Suite Programs, Speaking English, ...and more!

 .. even Open Mic Nights and Movie Screenings!
 (More info here)

 Here's a great "ode to libraries", as it were, by the National Post: "Simply put, libraries are incredible"

 How awesome would it be to have this resource right in your neighbourhood?!

-Here's a soon-to-market income-producing residence right on Avenue Road, with the library and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
+Here's an income-producing residence right on Avenue Road, with the library and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
 Offered for sale at $3,858,888!

 Similarly, our NOW SOLD tony listing at Casa Condominio Residenza, called Culture, Couture & Contemporary Living At Casa Condiminio Near Yonge & Bloor, is located at 33 Charles Street East - just under a 10-minute walk away from Yorkville and the bright lights of Yonge & Bloor!
 Offered For $2,388,800!

 Steven Fudge, Sales Representative